chirpstack/chirpstack-docs/src/chirpstack-gateway-mesh/protocol.md

 receive the payload, the full path from sending Relay Gateway to Border Gateway can be obtained.

-As the payload size is variable and will increment each time it is relayed, this event type must not be mixed with other TLV payloads.
+As the payload size is variable and will increment each time it is relayed, caution must be taken when mixing this event with other events.

 Bytes: